sophiejanos/KNES381beautiful-jekyll/graph.md

 The second break is the respiratory compensation point (RCP), where ventilation can no longer keep up with the body's demand for oxygen, resulting in a CO2 increase.
 The <span>V&#x0307;</span>O<sub>2</sub> max point typically occurs just before the RCP.

-Below are the results of a direct test done by a 20-year-old female using a cycle ergometer:
+Below are the results of a direct test done by a 20-year-old female using a cycle ergometer (made through Excel):

 ![Graph](images/graph.png){: .mx-auto.d-block :}